 - Best For: Food poisoning, oral infections (including thrush), external use on skin infections

-Did you know that thieves who would steal jewelry from dead bodies used to take a concoction made of cinnamon?
+Did you know thieves who would steal jewelry from dead bodies used to take a concoction made of cinnamon?
 The natural remedy would keep them from getting sick.

 Just be warned that it may cause skin irritation, so test a small amount before putting cinnamon oil on the skin.